NegarKhazraei/Baby-Names-Trend/README.md

 ### Project Overview

-The goal of this project is to explore trends, patterns, and insights in baby name popularity over time.
+The goal of this project is to explore trends, patterns, and insights into baby name popularity over time.
 By analyzing this dataset, we aim to uncover the following:

 - How baby name popularity has evolved.
 - Gender differences in name popularity.